deboramagalhaes/deboramagalhaes/README.md

 <h1 align="center">Hi 👋, I'm Débora!</h1>
 <h3 align="center">A data-driven project manager.
 And that means I'm an enthusiast for turning data into valuable insights to guide business decisions and make the world a better place :)
 Well versed in SQL, PowerBI, Excel, Scrum, and other Project Management tools.
-You can see more of my data projects here https://deboramagalhaes.github.io/. </h3>
+You can see more of my projects here https://deboramagalhaes.github.io/. </h3>

 <!--
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=deboramagalhaes&label=Profile%20views&color=0e75b6&style=flat" alt="deboramagalhaes" /> </p>